 In 2019, Partner Moshe Maimon also served as co-trial counsel in a $29.3 million dollar jury verdict in which a California jury found that Theresa Leavitt’s mesothelioma was caused by her use of Johnson’s Baby Powder.

 In 2019, Partner Jerome Block tried and won the first mesothelioma case against Johnson and Johnson tried in New York.
-The Manhattan jury awarded $325 million in the Donna Olson case.
+The Manhattan jury awarded $325 million in the Donna Olson case (this case is currently awaiting final review on appeal).
 The jury awarded punitive damages, concluding that J&J’s conduct was wanton and willful.
 Closing arguments in the Olson case were filmed by the New York Times and some of it appeared on an episode of the TV Series known as “The Weekly”, which helped raise awareness about asbestos in baby powder.